AI For Emergency Garage Door Calls

 Capture what dispatch needs

-It gathers address, service area, door position, access notes, security concern, vehicle status, photos if requested, opener symptoms, spring or cable language, and timing pressure.
+It gathers address, service area, door position, access notes, security concern, vehicle status, photo status, opener symptoms, spring or cable language, prior service, and timing pressure.

 Bookable emergency calls move toward the dispatch path.
-Safety-sensitive, commercial, exact-price, warranty, and replacement questions get routed with a concise callback summary.
+Safety-sensitive, commercial, exact-price, warranty, and replacement questions get handed off with a concise staff summary.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.